Aortic Valve Stenosis

-Aortic valve stenosis (often shortened to aortic stenosis) is when the aortic valve in your heart becomes narrowed or blocked.
-This interferes with the normal blood flow out of your heart, causing heart damage, major health problems and even death.
+Aortic valve stenosis (or aortic stenosis) happens when the aortic valve in your heart is narrowed or blocked.
+This interferes with the normal blood flow out of your heart.
+It makes your heart work harder, causing heart damage, major health problems and even death.
+Replacing the valve is the best treatment and gives you a good prognosis.

 Overview

-Aortic valve stenosis (often shortened to aortic stenosis) is when the aortic valve in your heart becomes narrowed or blocked This interferes with the normal blood flow out of your heart, causing heart damage, major health problems and even death.
-Because it restricts blood flow, it also limits how much oxygen your body gets.
+Aortic valve stenosis (or aortic stenosis) describes an aortic valve in your heart that’s narrowed or blocked.
+This interferes with the normal blood flow out of your heart.
+Because this condition restricts blood flow, it also limits how much oxygen your body gets.
 This can cause chest pain, shortness of breath and fainting.
+Aortic stenosis can cause heart damage, major health problems and even death.

 Advertisement